Skip to main content

 Output

-Each document gets the classification labels added at output_field:
+For a custom classifier, each document gets the predicted labels added at output_field:

 {